 Graduates can seek postgraduate opportunities in sport and education or health-related areas of study.
-Sport Coaching graduates are also eligible to apply for entry to a Graduate Diploma in Teaching and Learning to teach physical education in secondary schools, with flexibility to include another teaching subject such as maths (by selecting relevant courses), or become a primary school teacher.
+With careful course selection, Sport Coaching graduates are also eligible to apply for entry to a Graduate Diploma in Teaching and Learning to teach physical education in secondary schools, or become a primary school teacher.

 The BSpC degree gives students a strong grounding in transferable career skills which are highly valued in the workforce, including leadership, communication, motivation and teamwork.